PaloAltoNetworks/terraform-provider-panos/website/docs/r/nat_rule.html.markdown

   of "dynamic".
 * `disabled` - (Optional) Set to `true` to disable this rule.
 * `tags` - (Optional) List of administrative tags.
-* `target` - (Optional) A target definition (see below).
-If there are no target sections, then the policy will apply to every vsys of every device in the device group.
-* `negate_target` - (Optional, bool) Instead of applying the policy for the given serial numbers, apply it to everything except them.

-The following arguments are valid for each `target` section:

-* `serial` - (Required) The serial number of the firewall.
-* `vsys_list` - (Optional) A subset of all available vsys on the firewall that should be in this device group.
-If the firewall is a virtual firewall, then this parameter should just be omitted.